Your Data is a Gold Mine

 Sophisticated businesses have developed a library of APIs to help tie the CDP into a “martech stack” (marketing technologies that deliver and track experiences).
 Integrating the stack this way creates a feedback loop that sends customer response, engagement and conversion data back to the CDP.

-The CDP can then facilitate omni-channel orchestration, where data tracked in real-time ensure constant and consistent communication.
+The CDP can then facilitate omnichannel orchestration (learn more about omnichannel here), where data tracked in real-time ensure constant and consistent communication.
 In other words, the same “20% discount” offer communicated via email can be seen in a banner on the web with a push notification sent through text message.

 Since these campaigns are done using segmented target groups, each omni-channel experience can be as unique as the customer themselves.
 In other words, customer journeys that are personalized for the individual customer, creating individual loyalty programs.